ServiceWeaver/weaver/website/docs.md

         fmt.Fprintf(w, "Hello, %s!\n", r.URL.Query().Get("name"))
     })

-    // Create an otel handler to enable tracing. otelHandler := otelhttp.NewHandler(http.DefaultServeMux, "http")
+    // Create an otel handler to manually enable tracing. otelHandler := otelhttp.NewHandler(http.DefaultServeMux, "http")
     return http.Serve(lis, otelHandler)
 }
 ```

-This code does the following:

-- `http.HandleFunc("/hello", ...)` registers a handler with the default HTTP
-  mux, called `http.DefaultServeMux`.
-- `otelhttp.NewHandler(http.DefaultServeMux, "http")` returns a new HTTP handler
-  that wraps the default HTTP mux.
-- `http.Serve(lis, otelHandler)` serves HTTP traffic on `lis` using the
-  OpenTelemetry handler.

-Using the OpenTelemetry HTTP handler enables tracing.
-Once tracing is enabled,
+Regardless of whether you use `weaver.InstrumentHandler` or you manually enable
+tracing, once tracing is enabled for a given HTTP request, that request
-all HTTP requests and resulting component method calls will be automatically
+and the resulting component method calls will be automatically traced.
+Service
-traced.
-Service Weaver will collect and export the traces for you.
+Weaver will collect and export the traces for you.
 Refer to the
 deployer-specific documentation for [single process](#single-process-tracing),
 [multiprocess](#multiprocess-tracing), and [GKE](#gke-tracing) to learn about
-deployer specific exporters.
+deployer-specific exporters.

-The step above is all you need to get started with tracing.
+The steps above are all you need to get started with tracing.
 If you want to add
 more application-specific details to your traces, you can add attributes,
 events, and errors using the context passed to registered HTTP handlers and
 component methods.
 For example, in our `hello` example, you can add an event as